Skip Navigation

 Get Custom-Fitted Dental Crowns in Winnipeg

 Children who do not maintain their oral hygiene are also at risk of tooth decay.
-At our clinic in Winnipeg, we also offer dental crowns and other dentistry’s service for children to save their teeth that are eroded from decay and cannot sustain a filing.
+At our clinic in Winnipeg, we also offer dental crowns and other dentistry services for children to save their teeth that are eroded from decay and cannot sustain a filing.
 In certain instances, our dentist will recommend using a stainless steel crown for children based on their age and medical history.

 Types of Dental Crowns